Amisor/PhylogeneticTree_ZikaVirus/data/README_data.md

-# Data Files description
+# Data

-The following script contains a descirption of the files that this directory contains
+The data directory is divided into two directories: 30_sequences and 146_sequences.
+The first directory contains the information related to the GenBank query that exaclty macthes the first result of NCBI BLAST, while the 146_sequences contains the data related to the GenBank query with a broader term of the first result of NCBI BLAST.

 ## 30_sequences

-The file correspond to the output of the 30 sequences from the GenBank query : "Zika virus envelope protein (E) gene".
+`sequence.fasta`: The 30 sequences from the GenBank query "Zika virus envelope protein (E) gene".
-Note that GenBank queries are indifferent about capital using capital letter. sequences length were restricted from 1 to 1000 nucleotides.
+Note that GenBank queries are not case-sensitive.
+Sequences length were restricted from 1 to 1000 nucleotides.

-The aligment of the 30 sequences resulting from MUSCLE.
+`muscle-I20250220-192936-0490-3990099-p1m.aln-fasta`: Aligment of the 30 sequences resulting from MUSCLE with Pearson/FASTA output format.

-The output tree of SimplyPhylogeny with default parameters with Neighbor Joining analysis.
+`simple_phylogeny-I20250220-194601-0208-89474678-p1m.tree`: Phylogeny tree of the 30 aligneed sequences resulting from Simply Phylogeny with default parameters and Neighbor-Joining analysis (

-The metadata created by running codes 01_ to 0_3 of the src directory.

-## 146 sequences
+Phylip tree format, distance correction off, exclude gaps off, clustering methods Neighbor-joining, percent identity matrix off).

+`alignment_ids.csv`: Accesion IDs obtained from the aligmnet file.
+It's the output of the code 01_accession_ids.R

+`metadata_ids.csv`: Metadata containing the country of origin from the accession IDs.
+It's the output of the code 02_metadata_ids.R.

-The file correspond to the output of the 146 sequences from the GenBank query : "Zika virus envelope protein (E) gene".
+`iTOL_metadata.txt`: The metadata file for iTOL.
+It's the output of the code 03_iTOL_metadata.R

+## 146_sequences

-Note that GenBank queries are indifferent about capital using capital letter. sequences length were restricted from 1 to 1000 nucleotides.
+`sequence_broad.fasta`: The 146 sequences from the GenBank query "Zika virus envelope protein".
+Sequences length were restricted from 1 to 1000 nucleotides.

-The aligment of the 146 sequences resulting from MUSCLE.
+`muscle-I20250225-135904-0600-11760939-p1m.aln-fasta`: Aligment of the 146 sequences resulting from MUSCLE with Pearson/FASTA output format.

-The output tree of SimplyPhylogeny with default parameters with Neighbor Joining analysis.
+`simple_phylogeny-I20250225-140502-0931-8025153-p1m.tree`: Phylogeny tree of the 146 aligned sequences resulting from Simply Phylogeny with default parameters and Neighbor-Joining analysis (
+Phylip tree format, distance correction off, exclude gaps off, clustering methods Neighbor-joining, percent identity matrix off).

+`alignment_ids_broad.csv`: Accesion IDs obtained from the aligmnet file.
+It's the output of the code 01_accession_ids.R

+`metadata_ids_broad.csv`: Metadata containing the country of origin from the accession IDs.
+It's the output of the code 02_metadata_ids.R.

-The metadata created by running codes 01_ to 0_3 of the src directory.
+`iTOL_metadata_broad.txt`: The metadata for iTOL.
+It's the output of the code 03_iTOL_metadata.R